oronce/mario_sokoban/README.md

 ## Linux user
 ###   -before run the game you must install sdl 1.2 version(version is important)  library first with command : "apt-get install libsdl1.2-dev"
 ###   - you can start the game by execute the  compiled file main in "Sources" folder, just tap "./main"
-        -when you get on menu press 1 button and the game will start
+        -when you get on menu press the "1" button on keybord and the game will start
-###   - for compile just use the make command or  gcc main.c game.c file.c custom.c  -o main -lSDL_image   `sdl-config --libs --cflags --static-libs  `
+###   - if you want to make some changes for compile just use the make command or  gcc main.c game.c file.c custom.c  -o main -lSDL_image   `sdl-config --libs --cflags --static-libs  `
 #i used sdl 1.2 version library , if you dont install it won't compile
 #
 #if you're on linux for debian distribution  just tap in command "apt-get install libsdl1.2-dev"